Joecstarr/joe-starr/content/resources/course_plans/MfaCoTUR/index.md

 {{< mathjax_preamble >}}

-**Please visit GitHub for the course design documents.
-You can find the README below.**
+## Here's a button to take you to the materials as pdf and zip files

 {{< button href="https://github.com/Joecstarr/MfaCoTUR/releases/" target="_self" >}}
-Click me to go to the latest release!
+Click me to go to the page where you can download the materials!
 {{< /button >}}

 ---

+## Here's a link to the main page of the GitHub repository

 {{< github repo="Joecstarr/MfaCoTUR" >}}

 ---

+##  Here's a link the README of the GitHub repository

 {{< mdimporter url="https://raw.githubusercontent.com/Joecstarr/MfaCoTUR/main/README.md" >}}